 Hotels that cost 20,000 points per night or less were considered to be in the budget category.

-A 4-star hotel for only 10,000 points per night is pretty impressive, especially in Europe!
-The Holiday Inn Porto Gaia is outside of the main center of Porto, but is still in a nice location close to the train station so getting around Porto and to other parts of Portugal and Europe won’t be a challenge at all.
-Point values for this hotel were pretty spectacular – between 0.97 and 1.31 cents per point!
-This hotel had the highest singular value per point out of any hotel that appears on this list during the dates we covered.
+A 4-star hotel for only 15,000 points per night may well be impressive, especially in Europe.
+The Holiday Inn Porto-Gaia is outside of the main center of Portugal’s second-largest city, but it’s still accessible to transportation, so getting around Porto and to other parts of Portugal and Europe shouldn’t be a challenge.
+Point values for this hotel were pretty reasonable — between 0.63 and .81 cents per point on the nights we checked.

 Budapest Budaors Holiday Inn – 10,000 points

-Budapest is often less expensive to stay in than many of the larger cities in western Europe, but since this Holiday Inn only costs 10,000 points per night, there were some pretty good values to be found!
-On the dates we checked, values ranged between 0.70 and 0.91 cents per point which is very solid across the entire range.
-You’ll have to travel a little bit more to get to the sights from this hotel, but the hotel is located only an 8 minute walk from the train station so that won’t be too much work.
+Budapest is often less expensive to stay in than many of the larger cities in Western Europe; this Holiday Inn only costs 10,000 points per night, so you might find this one to be an even better value.
+On the dates we checked, values ranged between 0.76 and 0.98 cents per point which is very solid across the entire range.
+You’ll have to travel a little bit more to get to the sights from this suburban hotel, but the hotel is located only an 8-minute walk from the train station, so that may not be too much work.

 The Hague Parliament Holiday Inn Express – 20,000 points

-This hotel rings in at double the number of points per night compared with the two other budget category hotels we have listed, but at 20,000 points per night it still isn’t too expensive.
-When you take into consideration that this hotel is in a great location within The Hague and that point values ranged from 0.59 to 0.78 cents per point, you might be thinking that it’s still a good deal.
+This hotel rings in at a greater number of points per night compared with the two other budget category hotels we have listed, but at 20,000 points per night it still isn’t too expensive.
+When you take into consideration that this hotel’s great location within The Hague, and that point values ranged from 0.49 to 0.70 cents per point, you might find it’s still a good deal.
 Since it is a Holiday Inn Express, complimentary breakfast is also provided for all guests.
-Have an extra cinnamon roll for us!

 Best for City Stays